List of county governors of Nord-Trøndelag: History

 The first county governor in Nordre Trondhjem, Caspar Conrad Rafn, lived in Verdal, as this was decreed to the county capital.
 Rafn's successor Christen Elster settled in Inderøy and made that his seat.
 In 1818, the state bought Sund farm in Inderøy and this began an almost eighty-year period with Inderøy as the county capital.
 Elster did not live at Sund, but his four successors lived and held an office there.
-When Ole Anton Qvam became governor in 1894, he lived at the Gjævran farm in Egge (now part of Steinkjer) and he moved the county seat to that location.
+When Ole Anton Qvam became governor in 1894, he lived at the Gjævran farm in Egge (now part of Steinkjer Municipality) and he moved the county seat to that location.
 The Sund farm in Inderøy was sold in 1900.

 The county manor house in Steinkjer, "Eggeli", was designed by the Trondheim architect Axel Guldahl and was built in 1919 under the leadership of Gov. Halvor Bachke Guldahl.
 Guldahl had previously lived at Ølvisheim, and had offices there.
 The work of moving the office space from a rural office and into urban areas can be seen as part of a major urbanization process in society.
 Eggeli was the seat of the county until 1945.
 The building was then just the residence for county governors until 1986, when the county moved away from providing a governor's residence.

-From 1948 until 1962,the county governor's office was at Føinumgården in Elvegata 1 in the town of Steinkjer.
+From 1948 until 1962, the county governor's office was at Føinumgården in Elvegata 1 in the town of Steinkjer.
 From 1962, the office moved into the county municipality's newly built office building at Ogndalsvegen 2, also in the town center.
 The state house in Steinkjer was completed in 1988, at the southern end of the city center, and it houses both the county governor and the chambers for the Nord-Trøndelag County Municipality councilors as well as for several other regional state agencies.

 Nord-Trøndelag merged with Sør-Trøndelag county on 1 January 2018.
 The new county governor for Trøndelag will continue to live and work in the town of Steinkjer.